HubertLegec/CRNN_Tensorflow/README.md

 ![Training accuracy](https://github.com/TJCVRS/CRNN_Tensorflow/blob/master/data/images/training_accuracy.md)

 ## TODO
 The model is trained on a subet of [Synth 90k](http://www.robots.ox.ac.uk/~vgg/data/text/).
-So i will train a new model on the whold dataset to get a more robust model.The crnn model needs large of training data to get a rubust model.
+So i will train a new model on the whold dataset to get a more robust model.
+The crnn model needs large of training data to get a rubust model.